cksystemsteaching/selfie/manuscript/architecture.md

 X>
 X> Moreover, if we would like to read, say, the sixth byte in memory at address 5 we would have to read the second word in memory at address 4 containing the bytes at addresses 4, 5, 6, and 7.
 In other words, memory access can only be done at addresses that are multiples of four.

 Why is it done like that?
 Simple.
 Accessing memory in larger chunks is faster and can easily be done through parallelization.
-To access 32 rather than 8 bits in one step we only need 32 rather than 8 wires between CPU and memory.
+To access 32 rather than 8 bits in one step we only need 32 rather than 8 wires in parallel between CPU and memory.
 There is of course also a price to pay which is space for the wires and energy for using them but that is a story for another day.

 Now, to get a better idea of how much memory we have in our machine let us do a quick calculation.